dmg78780/Cyclistic-Case-Study/README.md

 - Understand how current line of bikes are used
 - How can we apply customer usage insights to inform new station growth?
 - How different users (subscribers and non-subscribers) use bikes.

+These insights will be used to help support the growth of Cyclistic.

+## Project Planning